Hans-Vader/squadjs-claim-plugin/README.md

 This can be useful for in-game administrators to check vehicle claims when vehicle claim rules are enabled on the server.

+The squad list is deterministically sorted by creation timestamp (ascending), so the oldest squad appears first.

 ## User Commands

-The squad list is always sorted by squad creation time, with the oldest squads displayed first.

 ### `!claim help`
 Shows a short overview of all available `!claim` options.